-Our goal is to heal trauma and allow our military, both active and veterans, as well as first responders, be able to develop resilience in their brains so that they can live a full life.
+Our goal is to heal trauma and allow first responders and our military members be able to develop resilience in their brains so that they can live a full life.
 This includes a goal to intentionally save lives, save marriages, keep families together and allow for continuation in a career for those who want to continue serving.

 We bring this life-changing service to our communities at an affordable cost by asking our donors to fund the sessions specifically to provide only the highest level of professional mental health services, by a team of highly trained, licensed and passionate therapy teams, safe and healthy horses, a beautiful peaceful and safe environment with every effort made to maintain confidentiality and anonymity.
 Our donors provide for the majority of the cost, so it is affordable and accessible.

 “Stand at the crossroads and look; ask for the ancient paths, ask were the good way is, and walk in and you will find rest for your souls.”
 Jeremiah 6:16